nacerillo/Fifth_Element_ProjectTeam/README.md

 ____________________________________________________________________________________

 **Story #2:**
-Victor is a user wants to get out of his current house because of the pandemic, Victor will use our website to search out what locations have the highest happiness index.
-This will help the user pick the right location to move.
+As a user, I want to want to find a location with the highest happiness index, so that I can make a decision about whether to go there, or not.

 **Feature Tasks:**